j-bagdonas/quick-add/README.md

 # quick-add
-A script designed to quickly add data to a google calendar.
+A Google Apps Script project designed to quickly add data to a google calendar.